Forest Hill Memorial Arena.

 Over the next few years a few more ice rentals would follow.
 I always rented the small rink at Forest Hill Arena on a weekday during winter school breaks.
 I became much more selective in the friends I invited to play.
 We always had two goalies and everyone wore full hockey gear.
 Fewer goals were scored and the games got a lot more competitive.

-Eventually, I stopped going to the Kingdom Hall and I started playing with other groups throughout the city.
+Eventually, I stopped going to the Kingdom Hall and I started playing hockey at a higher calibre with other groups throughout the city.
 I stopped renting the ice at Forest Hill Arena altogether.
-I also quit pleasure skating on the Sunday nights as I became more focused on other teenage girls who skated at another rink on Friday nights.
+I also quit pleasure skating on the Sunday nights as I became more fixated on other teenage girls who skated at another rink on Friday nights.

 It would be many years later before I would find myself playing at Forest Hill Arena once again.

-I was now in my twenties playing on the large rink with my NWAA buddies on Saturdays at midnight.
-A few times I would stop briefly at the boards and just look over at the now dark small rink.
+I was now in my twenties playing on the large rink with my NWAA buddies on Saturdays nights at midnight.
+A few times I would stop briefly at the boards and glance over at the now empty darkened small rink.

-I would smile while reminiscing for a brief moment about the mass confusion I had once created in the bright sunlight ten years earlier.
-They sure were fun times we all had playing on that little rink.
+I would smile while reminiscing for a brief moment about the mass confusion I had once created in the bright sunlight a decade earlier.
+I sure had a lot of fun playing on that little rink I rented.

 By the way, if you want to rent ice today you will need to add the area code when phoning the now named, Larry Grossman Forest Hill Memorial Arena.